Add Living Architecture to Your Yard

 5. Conceal the Shortcomings of Leggy Plants

-TOH Tip: Shape hedges so that the bottom is slightly wider than the top.
-Narrowing as you go from bottom to top keeps hedges fuller by allowing more sunlight to reach leaves.
-This prevents unattractive holes in the surface of the hedge and, worse, bare branches around the base.
-Though the difference may be barely perceptible, for a 10-foot-tall hedge the sides should slope as much as 4 to 6 inches from base to top.
-Some people set four posts and run level string lines along the top and bottom as guides to get a consistent shape.
+TOH Tip: When shaping hedges, make sure the bottom is slightly wider than the top.
+This technique, known as tapering, allows more sunlight to reach the lower leaves, preventing unsightly holes and bare branches at the base of the hedge.
+For a 10-foot-tall hedge, the sides should slope as much as 4 to 6 inches from base to top.
+To achieve a consistent shape, consider setting four posts and running level string lines along the top and bottom as guides.